nk-fouque/resume/README.md

 This project has been originally developed as a mean to :
 - Learn to use github-pages
-- Learn to develop websites using bootstrap and HTML
+- Learn to develop websites using Bootstrap and HTML
 - Serve as my CV and showcase my projects

 ## Development

-I'm open to any type of suggestions !
+I've loved Jekyll since the moment I discovered it, I'm happy to be able to put out some complex pages without backend
+I'm always adding new content to this template because I want to see how far I can take it
+I'm also trying to always use more Bootstrap functions.

 ### Current focus

-- Finish migrating my old site's content to data files (So that if someone wants to use it as a template they don't have to look into the layouts)
+- Finish migrating content from html files to data files (So that if someone wants to use it as a Jekyll template they don't have to look into the layouts)
-- Improve the blog's aesthetics
-- Find interesting features for the blog

-### Future objectives

-- Find something to talk about in the blog
+- New content to get to know me, especially content not about IT

 # Credits